 Because dental issues are progressive, they grow worse the longer they’re left untreated.
 That means the sensitivity in your tooth is going to grow more severe, as well, until it becomes a severe and unmistakable toothache.
 The more your tooth hurts, the more of your tooth is compromised, and the more extensive treatment you may need to fully restore it.

 The outer layer of each tooth is a hard shell of enamel, without nerve endings.
 Beneath this shell is the dentin layer, which is somewhat sensitive.
 At the heart of the tooth is the pulp, and this area does have nerve endings.
-Factors that may increase your reaction to heat and cold against a tooth include:

 What About Toothpastes for Sensitive Teeth?